ROH Reloaded Tour 2016: Lockport (9/17/2016)- Lockport, NY

 Said comeback was short-lived, however, as Lethal hurt his knee doing his suicide dive, and that became the new story of the match.
 The worked on that for a bit, giving Silas some good nearfalls, but Lethal eventually picked up the win.

 Knowing how the top two matches on this show were going to turn out, I was quite disappointed by this result.
 Honor Rumbles throughout ROH’s history have mostly resulted in throw-away title defenses, with the only exception being the one tag team Honor Rumble in 2009.
-Tonight showed an effort to change that, but part of changing that involves making the winner seem like more of a threat than past midcard winners have been made to seem like.
+Tonight showed an effort to change that, but part of that changing that involves making the winner seem like more of a threat past midcard winners have been to seem like.
 I really think it would have added an extra dynamic to Silas’s title shot if Silas had beaten Lethal here.
 ROH seems intent on holding off Lethal’s rematch with Cole, and the idea that Lethal lost here would be a kayfabe reason to do that.
 Furthermore it creates an interesting wrinkle for Silas to be able to cut promos on Cole saying “I beat Jay Lethal when he was fresh.
 You lost to him when he had already wrestled two matches” to make Silas seem like a more credible threat.
 Yes, deep down we all know Silas won’t be the one to take the belt from Cole, but this win over Lethal could at least be used as SOMETHING to try to elevate Silas with.

 NICK JACKSON vs. FRANKIE KAZARIAN vs. ALEX SHELLEY- 6.5/10

-Kaz flipped the other two off in the beginning, so the babyface and the heel doesn’t realize he is supposed to be a heel teamed up on Kazarian, and I started to feel bad for the guy.
+Kaz flipped the other two off in the beginning, so the babyface and the heel who doesn’t realize he is supposed to be a heel teamed up on Kazarian, and I started to feel bad for the guy.
 From there the story progressed to Nick Jackson double-crossing people.
 Shelley did that stupid spot where he grabs one of the Bucks by scrotum but never gets DQed.
 At that point I decided that I was going to root for Kazarian, because his opponents were a cheater and a guy who keeps betraying people.
 Kaz, let me remind you, he is a cowardly heel who delights in denying the fans and throwing false accusations at the promotion.
 I SHOULD NOT BE WANTING TO ROOT FOR THIS GUY.